-China: Change and Tradition
+China: Change & Tradition (4-Week Sample Itinerary)

 |WEEK 1||After arriving in Chengdu, we travel to the village of Anlong, about 90 minutes outside the city to begin our Orientation!
 In the village, we spend our nights in a large family home and meet representatives from CURA (Chengdu Urban Rivers Association), a non-profit that is helping local communities outside of Chengdu implement environmentally friendly agricultural, bio-waste, and developmental practices.
 We learn about innovations in Anlong while we get to know one another, go over health and safety guidelines, and prepare to travel as a group for the journey ahead.
 After a few days in Anlong we return to Chengdu, cultural and economic hub of southwestern China, and learn about its unique culture and traditions with Chengdu natives, researchers and artists from abroad, getting a variety of perspectives on the place and on cities in China today.|